-Stonehaven is a popular coastal resort, which is well used by water sports enthusiasts.
-The area designated is Stonehaven Bay which is approximately 1.1km in length, bound by the outflow of the River Carron and the harbour jetty to the south and rocky outcrops at the northern end.
-The southern end of the bay is more sandy and therefore gets greater usage by bathers.
+Stonehaven is a popular sand and shingle coastal resort beach, which is well used by water sports enthusiasts.
+The area designated is Stonehaven bay which is approximately 1.1km in length, bound by the overflow of River Cowie to the north and the River Carron to the south by the salmon lane.

 The areas in and surrounding Dunnottar Castle are very picturesque.
 Dunnottar Castle once held the crown jewels of Scotland.
 The castle was captured by King Edward I during the wars of independence, a year later, in 1297, William Wallace reclaimed the castle and burned down the church and English garrison inside it.
 In 1562 Oliver Cromwell and troops from England tried to seize them but were unsuccessful.
 There are two other castles in the area, Fetteresso and Muchalls, however they are both privately owned.

 Stonehavens old Tolbooth is dated back to the 16th century and is the town’s oldest structure.
 It was once the town’s courthouse and where covenanters were locked away.
 Now it is a history museum opened to the public.

 The cliffs around Stonehaven are some the biggest and have some very impressive wildlife.
 The RSPB take control of some of these cliffs as they are one of the largest places in Britain where a diverse range of seabirds nest each year.